ccorcos/meteor-react-ui/examples/tabnav/README.md

 # To Do

-- anydb to render the users and posts
-- navvc for pushing and poping views
-- build all kinds of animations
+- we want to use any-db so we can separate the subscriptions out on the client.
+- so lets try a simple example with foxes and whales and no database
+- lets add some nice animations and nice css

+- then lets think about how to use any-db with this
+  - publish unordered collections
+  - publish reactive joins
+  - client side subscription cache

 // http://codepen.io/ccorcos/pen/jPzNpP